| Title: | Simulates Correlated Multinomial Responses |

 vectors denoted by in Touloumis (2016).
 In this

-case, the algorithm forces
+case, the algorithm forces cor.matrix to respect the local

 independence assumption.
 To import simulated values for the latent random